microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/02_Query.md

 SQL Server provides several tools to connect and execute queries.
 Applications can use a variety of languages including C++, .Net, node.js, and Java.
 To see examples of how to write applications to connect to SQL Server, visit https://aka.ms/sqldev.

-The simplest method to connect to SQL Server deployed on OpenShift is to use the command line tool **sqlcmd**, which is works in the Windows, Linux, and MacOS Operating Systems.
+The simplest method to connect to SQL Server deployed on OpenShift is to use the command line tool **sqlcmd**, which available on Windows, Linux, and MacOS Operating Systems.
 The *Prerequisites* for this workshop provides instructions for installing the SQL Command Line tools including **sqlcmd**.
 In some deliveries of this workshop, **sqlcmd** may already be installed.

 To connect to SQL Server, you need: